 At the same time the super-continent, Columbia, is dated as forming and breaking up between 1.8 and 1.5 billion years ago (bya) and showed active mountain formations.
-The proposed idea is that the plutons of intrusive granite had risen high enough in the mantle material inside the giant crater of the mega-continent to eventually begin crystallizing due to lessened temperature and pressure.
+The proposed idea is that the plutons of intrusive granite had risen high enough inside the mantle material of the giant crater of the super-continent to eventually begin crystallizing due to lessened temperature and pressure.
 The pushing upward due to phase expansion and isostatic forces on the new crust of the volcanic plains on top created higher elevations that collected glaciers.
 Colder climates were caused by the frequent release of volcanic dust and ash.
 The combination of glaciation and weather erosion dependent on latitude and height caused accelerated wearing and washing away the softer sedimentary rock above the hardened GU interface.
 Many raised, level plateaus inside the impact crater became covered with ice sheets that prevented further erosion.
 Some of the first glaciations, called the Huronian, occurred about 2.3 to 2.0 bya.
 The softer crustal material was displaced to the surrounding oceans.
 The coastal sediments would eventually end up going for a ride on top of the lithosphere into the depths of the asthenosphere to create episodic rock cycles.
 However, plate tectonics was delayed because the lithosphere was not ready.